chec/commerce.js/docs/03_Checkout.md

 # Services

-The **Services** endpoint are additional checkout helpers service methods.
+The **Services** endpoint is additional checkout helpers service methods.

 ## List all countries